 While Hormel Foods is a relatively minor user of palm oil, we realize that responsible sourcing of even the smallest amount of this ingredient can make a difference.
 Therefore, all of the palm oil we purchase is RSPO certified.

 We made an initial commitment to purchase only fully traceable palm oil by the end of 2014.
 We met this commitment by working with our suppliers and achieved traceability to the mill level.
 We have now decided to also achieve traceability to the plantations.
 Therefore, our updated commitment is to purchase only sustainable palm oil that is fully traceable to the plantations by 2019.
 We will report our progress toward this goal in future corporate responsibility reports.

 Hormel Foods encourages and supports additional efforts of our suppliers to make a difference, such as wildlife conservation initiatives, community engagement, education programs and scholarships.
 We meet with our palm oil suppliers annually to discuss these efforts and receive updates on their progress.

 Hormel Foods is a member of the Consumer Goods Forum, which has committed to mobilizing resources to achieve deforestation free supply chains by 2020.
 This will be made possible by initiatives introduced by individual businesses and by companies working together as partners of governments and non-governmental organizations.

 Our Supplier Responsibility Principles state our expectations for all suppliers to uphold top standards related to food quality, product integrity, human and labor standards, environmental practices, business ethics and animal care.
-In the event an audit or other credible source reveals a supplier is in violation of this policy, Hormel Foods will implement corrective actions.
+In the event an audit or other credible source reveals a supplier is in violation of these principles, Hormel Foods will implement corrective actions.
 If reasonable/appropriate corrective actions cannot be agreed to, Hormel Foods will suspend or discontinue purchases from the supplier.